 With a great location in Darling Point along the Sydney Harbour foreshore, Yarranabbe Park is one of Sydney’s finest parks that is still a bit unknown.

-It doesn’t have the best facilities perhaps, but the Harbour and city views are very nice, especially in the evening when you can watch the sun go down in the distance.
+It doesn’t have the best facilities, but the Harbour and city views are very nice, especially in the evening when you can watch the sun go down in the distance.

-Yarranabbe Park is one of the highlights along the walking track between Rushcutters Bay and Rose Bay, and is easily accessible by car and by bus.
+Yarranabbe Park is one of the highlights along the walking track between Rushcutters Bay and Rose Bay, and is easy to travel to by car and by bus.